 Chemical Engineering - Master of Science in Chemical Engineering

-• required CHME core graduate courses (14 credits);
+• Required CHME core graduate courses (14 credits)

-• CHME elective courses numbered 455-589 (3 credits);
+• CHME elective courses numbered 455-589 (3 credits)

-• other graduate elective courses (9 credits); and
+• Other graduate elective courses (9 credits)

-• thesis as CHME 599 Master's Thesis (6 credits).
+• Thesis as CHME 599 Master's Thesis (6 credits)

 Prefix Title Credits